dongmingh/v1performance/README.md

 + For stress test on a network,  set all SCFiles to same network, then the test is executed on one network but with the workload specified in each user input file concurrently.

-##Output
+## Output

-The output includes network id, thread id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.
+The output includes network id, process id, transaction type, total transactions, completed transactions, failed transactions, starting time, ending time, and elapsed time.

 The following is an example of invoke moves test output.
-The test contains 4 threads on one network.
-The output shows that network 0 thread 0 executed 1000 moves with no failure in 406530 ms, network 0 thread 1 executed 1000 moves with no failure in 400421 ms etc.  Also, the starting and ending timestamps are provided.
+The test contains 4 processes on one network.
+The output shows that network 0 process 0 executed 1000 moves with no failure in 406530 ms, network 0 process 1 executed 1000 moves with no failure in 400421 ms etc.  Also, the starting and ending timestamps are provided.

     stdout: [Nid:id=0:3] eventRegister: completed 1000(1000) Invoke(Move) in 259473 ms, timestamp: start 1492024894518 end 1492025153991
     stdout: [Nid:id=0:2] eventRegister: completed 1000(1000) Invoke(Move) in 364174 ms, timestamp: start 1492024894499 end 1492025258673